microsoft/java-on-aca-with-ai/spring/06-build-a-spring-boot-microservice-using-mysql/README.md

 ## Test the project in the cloud

-- Go to your container app `city-service`
+- Go to your container app `weather-service`
 - Find the "Application Url" in the "Essentials" section

 You can now use `curl` to test the `/weather/city` endpoint.
 For example, to test for `Paris, France` city, append to the end of the test endpoint: `/weather/city?name=Paris%2C%20France`.